dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

 ### Requesting path caveats

-The `path` caveat may be specified by specifying a path in the POST request.
+The `path` caveat may be obtained by specifying a path in the POST request.

 The following operation requests a macaroon with the `path:/data/2019`